dbeck/dbeck.github.io/_posts/2015-12-09-Scalesmall-W4-Message-Contents-Finalized.markdown

 - [The third episode](/Scalesmall-W2-First-Redesign/) is about getting rid of bad ideas and diving into CRDTs
 - [The fourth episode](/Scalesmall-W3-Elixir-Macro-Guards/) is detour at the lands of function guard macros
 - [The fifth episode](/Scalesmall-W4-Message-Contents-Finalized/) finalized the message contents
+- [The sixth episode](//Scalesmall-W5-UDP-Multicast-Mixed-With-TCP/) is a tour on the UDP multicast and TCP land